Wintertime is upon us, so you may be experiencing a phenomenon that many homeowners are familiar with: hot upstairs and cold downstairs.

 If you find yourself with a hot upstairs and cold downstairs, there are a few steps you can take to fix the problem before it becomes unbearable.

 Before investing in a zoned heating and cooling system, you and your HVAC technician should first look for:

-Properly insulating a home could cut down on a homeowner’s heating and cooling costs by as much as 15 percent.
-In addition to saving you money, proper insulation will also maintain the temperature of a home in a much more efficient manner.
-If you can see the floor joists in your attic, then it is time for new insulation.
+Properly insulating a home could reduce a homeowner’s energy costs by as much as 15 percent.
+In addition to saving you money, proper insulation will also maintain a home’s temperature much more efficiently.
+Check your attic for insulation.
+If you have inadequate insulation, you’ll need to add more.
+It is time for new insulation if you can see the floor joists in your attic.

 A damaged or improperly installed air duct can wreak havoc on your family’s comfort.
 Your furnace and AC will be forced to work much harder, and it will be nearly impossible to match the temperature between rooms.
 Our technicians can inspect your ducts and then make repairs if any damage is found.

-Many families will close off indoor vents when the weather begins to change and then forget to open those vents next year.
-After inspecting the indoor vents, you should then look for any outdoor vents (soffit vents) leading into the attic that have been blocked by insulation, foliage, or bird nests.
+Many families will close indoor vents when the weather changes and then forget to open those vents next year.
+After inspecting the indoor vents, you should look for outdoor vents (soffit vents) leading into the attic that has been blocked by insulation, foliage, or bird nests.

-A zoned HVAC system divides your home into two or more sections, and this will give you much more control over the temperature on each floor.
-Instead of installing a second AC unit or furnace, these systems actually use multiple thermostats and electronic dampers to control where the air is going.
+A zoned HVAC system divides your home into two or more sections, giving you much more control over the different temperatures on each floor.
+Instead of installing a second AC unit or furnace, these systems use multiple thermostats and electronic dampers to control where the air is going.
 Thermostats are strategically placed on both floors and will send information back to the dampers (valves) to regulate the airflow.